 Compatibility: Backward vs. Non-Backward

-Example: The SegWit soft fork allowed Bitcoin users to continue operating on the same chain, regardless of whether their nodes were updated.
-In contrast, the Bitcoin Cash hard fork split Bitcoin into two independent networks, creating a new cryptocurrency.
+The SegWit soft fork let Bitcoin users keep operating on the same chain regardless of whether their nodes were updated.
+Contrast that with the Bitcoin Cash hard fork, which split Bitcoin into two entirely independent networks and created a new cryptocurrency in the process.

 Network Outcomes: Unified vs. Split Chains

-Example: The Ethereum hard fork post-DAO hack resulted in two separate chains: Ethereum (ETH) and Ethereum Classic (ETC), each with its own community, governance, and market value.
+The Ethereum hard fork following the DAO hack produced two separate chains — Ethereum (ETH) and Ethereum Classic (ETC) — each with its own community, governance structure, and market value.
+That split is still felt in the market today.

 Implementation Complexity